zyairelai/futures-hero/README.md

 # leverage-bot
-Leverage Trading Bot for CryptoCurrency, mainly for Bitcoin.
+Leverage Trading Bot for Bitcoin on Bybit.